GabePoel/ML-Peak-Tracker/README.md

 # ML Peak Tracker

+## Message for Sylvia

+Please run `scripts/count_hidden_layer_1024.py` for as long as you can.
+It passively generates and trains from data.
+The model it makes is `models/count_hidden_layer_1024`.
+The script will save the model periodically, so you can start and stop the script as need be.
+After a bunch of training, send me the `models/count_hidden_layer_1024` or push it here if that's easier.
+Thanks!

 ## What Works

 Run the code in `train_test.ipynb` to see a more or less completely working Lorentzian peak generation model in action!